maxwellmattryan/PersonalWebsite/README.md

     - TopicViewComponent
 - Editor
     - PostEditorComponent
+    - TopicEditorComponent
 - Home
     - HomeViewComponent
 - Material
-    - Used components from Angular Material
+    - Modules from Angular Material

 ### Shared

 The 'shared' folder contains all of the things that are going to be commonly used throughout the entire application and will appear on a majority of the pages.
 Having access to all of these needed Angular structures through a single 'shared' access point has made the whole development (and debug) process a lot easier.

 - Components
+    - AboutComponent
     - FooterComponent
     - HeaderComponent
+    - LandingComponent
     - PostCollectionComponent
     - ProjectCollectionComponent
     - TopicCollectionComponent
 - Interfaces
     - Admin
     - Blog
+    - Homepage
 - Models
     - Deserializable
     - Post